Rifaque/querycraft-llm/README.md

 ## 9) Final notes

 * This README gives a portable, reproducible start: clone, create venv, install CUDA-enabled torch, install extras, generate JSONL, then train.
-* If you want, I can tailor the README to match exact train scripts in this repo (if you paste `train.py` or point to the training script in your repo I will put exact launch commands).

 Happy training! 🚀